ampproject/amphtml/extensions/amp-render/amp-render.md

 You can specify a template in one of two ways:

 -   a `template` attribute that references an ID of an existing templating element.
--   a templating element nested directly inside the `amp-list` element.
+-   a templating element nested directly inside the `amp-render` element.

 [tip type="note"]
 When using `<amp-render>` in tandem with another templating AMP component, such as `<amp-form>`, note that templates may not nest in valid AMP documents.
 In this case a valid workaround is to provide the template by `id` via the `template` attribute.
 Learn more about [nested templates in `<amp-mustache>`](../amp-mustache/amp-mustache.md).